wheelcomplex/quicktemplate/README.md

 Run `qtc` inside `templates` folder.
 Now the folder should contain two files with Go code: `hello.qtpl.go` and `greetings.qtpl.go`.
 These files form a single `templates` Go package.
-Template functions and other template stuff is shared between template files in a single folder.
+Template functions and other template stuff is shared between template files located in the same folder.
 So `Hello` template function may be used inside `greetings.qtpl` while it is defined in `hello.qtpl`.
+Moreover, the folder may contain ordinary Go files and its' contents may be used inside templates.

 Now put the following code into `main.go`: